bdchauvette/leipzig.js/README.md

 This behavior is controlled by the `firstLineOrig` configuration option, and is _disabled_ by default.

-To enable automatically parsing the first line as original text, set `firstLineOrig` to `true` when initializing Leipzig.js:
+To enable automatically marking the first line as original text, set `firstLineOrig` to `true` when initializing Leipzig.js:

 ```javascript